gsoosk/POS/README.md

 * moving cursor in shell added to this version.
 * sort command added. you can sort 5 numbers in arguments.
 ### Part 2 :
-* invoked_syscalls(int pid) system call : this system call show used system calls of a process
+* invoked_syscalls(int pid) system call : this system call show used system calls of a process and their informations
 * get_count(int pid, int systemcallNum) system call : return and show number of a specific system calls in a process
 * sort_syscalls(int pid) : sort all used systemcalls for a process by time
 * log_syscalls() : log all systemcalls used in all processes sorted by time
+* inc_num(int number) : this systemcall using register instead of stack to pass argumans. for doing that first backup from a register then add number to it. (using assembly)
+* traceTest : it's a user application in shell for using these systemcalls. you can use it with `traceTest` command in shell.

 How to use?
 ------